We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Remember that nursery rhyme from when you were a kid?
 Turns out it’s a great stretch for your hands:

-- Spread fingers apart as far you can, then “steeple” the fingers by separating palms of hands, but keeping fingers together.
+- Spread fingers apart as far you can, then “steeple” the fingers by separating palms of hands but keeping fingers together.

 “This stretches the palmar fascia, carpal tunnel structures, and median nerve, the nerve that gets irritated in a carpal tunnel syndrome,” says DiBlasio.
 This one is so simple even your officemates won’t notice you doing it, so you don’t have any excuses for not trying it.

-If that sounds like a lot, you could even integrate this into your hand washing routine.
+If that sounds like a lot, you could even integrate this into your handwashing routine.
 You are washing your hands frequently, right?
-If not, use your carpal tunnel prevention as another reason to lather up more often and keep the flu at bay!
+If not, use your carpal tunnel treatment as another reason to lather up more often.

 This last exercise is the deepest stretch of the set: